Edge of Protection

 Authority can emerge without deception, intent, or error through repetition, affirmation, increasing certainty, or prolonged explanation.

-The following observable output patterns constitute violations of this edge, regardless of intent, correctness, or outcome:
+The following output patterns constitute violations of this edge regardless of intent, correctness, or downstream benefit.

-- Confidence Amplification: convergence toward certainty, urgency, or prescriptive force under repetition
+Convergence toward certainty, urgency, or prescriptive force under repetition.

-- Hedge Collapse: loss of uncertainty markers when challenged or pressured
+Loss of uncertainty markers when challenged or pressured.

-- Anthropomorphic Recognition: language implying care, belief, loyalty, or internal valuation
+Language implying care, belief, loyalty, or internal valuation.

-- Engagement Escalation: question chaining, novelty injection, or emotional mirroring after resistance
+Question chaining, novelty injection, or emotional mirroring after resistance.

 Non-Compliance Consequences